datadiversitylab/generic_shiny_data/README.md

 ## Contribution guidelines

 We welcome contributions from researchers to expand and update the database.
-Please see the [Contribution Guidelines](#) for instructions on how to submit your data.
+Please open an issue to suggest ways to enhance the app.

 ## License